rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 followed by a file specification, which can be a dot to specify all files.

 To remove all files in the <em>working directory</em>
-which are NOT under version control, using the git <strong>clean</strong> command, which works
+which are NOT under version control, use the git <strong>clean</strong> command, which works
 <em>recursively</em> down the various sub-folders.